SukanyaKori/My-Portfolio/README.md

 # My Portfolio
-It's m own website, you can check it out.
+It's my own website, you can check it out.